GoogleCloudPlatform/Filestore-Snapshot-Scheduler/README.md

-# GCP Filestore Snapshots Scheduler Solutin
+# GCP Filestore Snapshots Scheduler Solution

 A cloud solution for automating a snapshots scheduling process for GCP Filestore managed-service.